yacob89/sevenminuteswiththelord-flutter/README.md

 # Description

-Seven Minutes with the Lord
+7 Minutes with the Lord

 ## CPPCCTP